We may earn affiliate commissions when you purchase from links on our site. Here’s how it works.

 We subject all golf carts(opens in new tab) to thorough and rigorous testing in the same vein as all other golf equipment.
 Models are delivered to the golf course and tested under a variety of conditions so we can measure overall performance including agility, reliability, ease of use and more.
 We think the only way to understand products is to use them, because that’s where you’re going to use them.

 Different conditions are also especially important for carts, as you want your model to perform just as well in winter as it does in summer.
 The entire Golf Monthly team plays golf regularly, so golf equipment can be easily tested, and it must be admitted that there is no manufacturer that can be bought with good reviews.
-Our team tells him what we think.
+Our team says what we think.

 Carts are more suitable for golfers who mainly play on flat courses.
 They’re also cheaper than the best electric carts, so it’s a more economical way to move your clubs around the track.
 Trolleys also tend to provide the best storage solution for items such as balls and tees on the handle arms.